 We have partnered with OpenStreetMap to provide the latest information about U.S. Bicycle Routes via their OpenCycleMap application.
 OpenCycleMap is a wiki-based mapping project being developed by volunteer contributors from all over the world.

-For more on established U.S. Bicycle Routes, visit Maps and Route Resources.
+To download GPS tracks of designated U.S. Bicycle Routes, visit Maps and Route Resources.

 Adventure Cycling Routes

 Adventure Cycling’s Pacific Coast Route is shown in blue and labeled 95 (USBR number) but not labeled as the Pacific Coast Route.

 The map can be viewed at various zoom levels, and the information displayed varies by each zoom level.
 Lower zoom levels allow you to get an overview of national cycling networks, and higher zoom levels provide greater route detail for planning your trip.